dokester/BayesicFitting/docs/Dimensions.md

 lowL.

 <a name="boundingbox"></a>
-**Bounding Box** in a ractangular box aligned along the axes, of minimum extent that contains all the active walkers cq. phantoms.
+**Bounding Box** in a rectangular box aligned along the axes, of minimum extent that contains all the active walkers cq. phantoms.